lmorg/murex/README.md

 Or if you're already a seasoned Bash developer then you read the Quick Start Guide, [GUIDE.quick-start.md](docs/GUIDE.quick-start.md), to jump straight into using _murex_.

+## Install instructions

+Install instructions have been moved into its own file: [INSTALL.md](INSTALL.md)

 ## Known bugs / TODO